 To date, living wage employers have given raises to more than 1,700 employees in Orange County in order to qualify for certification.

 Read more about how we got started here.
-OCLW certified our first employer in July of 2015, and six years later, we’re proud to have certified close to 300 living wage employers, who collectively have raised wages more than $1,800,000 for workers.
+OCLW certified our first employer in July of 2015, and six years later, we’re proud to have certified more than 300 living wage employers, who collectively have raised wages by more than $2 million for workers.
 We have re-certified 80% of our employers once their initial two-year certification expires.
 Our current certified employer directory includes restaurants, hair salons, automotive shops, breweries, nonprofits, local governments, churches, plumbers, and more.